namalgo/algotracker/README.md

   <img src="https://raw.githubusercontent.com/namalgo/algotracker/main/screenshots/algotracker-help.png" width="400px" >

+New sound banks can be created using Ruby scripts provided in [atrk-smpbank](/src/atrk-smpbank).

 ## Replayer

 AlgoTracker replayer is included at the end of the source, search for 'algotracker replayer'.